simplicitesoftware/documentation/docs/documentation/integration/librairies/ajax-api.md

-- a simple application root (e.g. `myapp`) in that case the base URL is considered to be the same as the current application base URL (this is typically what to do in case of custom page managed within a Simplicit&eacute;&reg application, for instance as a configured external object)
+- a simple application root (e.g. `myapp`) in that case the base URL is considered to be the same as the current application base URL (this is typically what to do in case of custom page managed within a Simplicité&reg application, for instance as a configured external object)
 - an absolute application URL (e.g. `http://myserver:8080/myapp` or `http://myserver:8080/appws`)

 And where `<gateway>` is: